cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

    :class: aims

    | You should be able to:
-   | ✅ Write workflows where cycle points are dates and/or times.
+   | ✅ Write workflows  with datetime cycle points.

-In the last section we looked at writing an :term:`integer cycling` workflow where the :term:`cycle points <cycle point>` are numbered.
+In the last section we created an :term:`integer cycling` workflow with numbered :term:`cycle points <cycle point>`.

 .. ifnotslides::

-   Typically workflows are repeated at a regular time interval, say every day or every few hours.
-To make this easier Cylc has a datetime cycling mode where the :term:`cycle points <cycle point>` use date and time specifications rather than numbers.
+   Workflows may need to be repeated at a regular time intervals, say every day or every few hours.
+To support this Cylc can generate datetime sequences as :term:`cycle points <cycle point>` instead of integers.

 .. admonition:: Reminder
    :class: tip

-   :term:`Cycle points <cycle point>` are labels.
-Cylc runs tasks as soon as their dependencies are met so cycles do not necessarily run in order, or at the real world time indicated by the cycle point.
+   In Cylc, :term:`cycle points <cycle point>` are task labels that anchor the depedencies between individual tasks: this task depends on that task in that cycle.
+Tasks can run as soon as their individual dependencies are met, so cycles do not necessarily run in order, or at the real world time corresponding to the cycle point value (to do that, see :ref:`tutorial-clock-triggers`).

 .. _tutorial-iso8601: